-- Conducted disciplinary checks on all sworn supervisors to ensure their eligibility to conduct misconduct investigations (Paragraph 199); - Obtained body worn cameras for PSB personnel to conduct audio and video recorded interviews outside of the office.
-Video camera systems were also purchased for use at the district levels (Paragraph 200f); - Continued to review all division level cases for thoroughness and accuracy; provide investigative feedback to the investigator and his chain of command; and document and track investigative deficiencies (Paragraph 211);
+- Conducted disciplinary checks on all sworn supervisors to ensure their eligibility to conduct misconduct investigations (Paragraph 199); - Obtained BWCs for PSB personnel to conduct audio and video recorded interviews outside of the office.
+Video camera systems were also purchased for use at the district levels (Paragraph 200.f);

-- Established a free, 24 hour hotline for members of the public to make complaints.
-The hotline was activated in August 2016, with greetings and instructions in both English and Spanish (Paragraph 243); - Sought and received approval from the monitor team prior to transferring additional personnel to the division (Paragraph 268); - Reviewed the Finding of Facts, Doc 1677 in order to determine and identify other acts of potential misconduct (Paragraph 291).
-Additionally, the PSB identified active administrative investigations that posed potential conflicts of interest and referred investigations to an outside investigative authority (paragraph 196).
-Lastly, the PSB retained a qualified outside investigative authority to conduct the investigations determined to be conflicts of interest (Paragraphs 291 and 300); - Worked with the Training Division and the Monitor Team to develop a training curriculum to provide 40 hours of comprehensive training on conducting employee misconduct investigations (Paragraph 178); - Provided 40 hours of comprehensive training on conducting employee misconduct investigations to all supervisors and members of PSB who conduct these types of investigations (Paragraph 178); - Worked with the IT Bureau to designate a section on the MCSO website to provide detailed summaries of completed internal affairs investigations and make them readily available to the public (Paragraph 252); - Published the Semi-Annual Public Report on Misconduct Investigations, July December 2016 (Paragraph 251); and - Hired a Management Analyst whose responsibilities include tracking separate categories of complaints and allegations (paragraph 248-249); conducting assessments of the types of complaints received to identify and assess potential problematic patterns and trends (Paragraph 250); and producing a semi-annual public report on misconduct investigations (Paragraph 251).
-The Management Analyst started work in January 2017. - In order to promote the independence and confidentiality of investigations, the MCSO identified the Maricopa County Superior Court East Court Building as a viable location for the PSB off site location.
+- Continued to review all division level cases for thoroughness and accuracy; provided investigative feedback to the investigator and his chain of command; and documented and tracked investigative deficiencies (Paragraph 211); - Established a free, 24-hour hotline for members of the public to make complaints.
+The hotline was activated in August 2016, with greetings and instructions in both English and Spanish (Paragraph 243); - Sought and received approval from the Monitor prior to transferring additional personnel to the division (Paragraph 268); - Reviewed the Finding of Facts, Doc 1677 in order to determine and identify other acts of potential misconduct (Paragraph 291).
+Additionally, PSB identified active administrative investigations that posed potential conflicts of interest and referred investigations to an outside investigative authority (Paragraph 196).
+Lastly, the PSB retained a qualified outside investigative authority to conduct the investigations determined to be conflicts of interest (Paragraphs 291 and 300); - Worked with the Training Division and the Monitor to develop a training curriculum to provide 40 hours of comprehensive training on conducting employee misconduct investigations (Paragraph 178); - Provided 40 hours of comprehensive training on conducting employee misconduct investigations to all supervisors and members of PSB who conduct these types of investigations (Paragraph 178); - Worked with the IT Bureau to designate a section on the MCSO website to provide detailed summaries of completed internal affairs investigations and make them readily available to the public (Paragraph 252); - Published the Semi-Annual Public Report on Misconduct Investigations, July December 2016 (Paragraph 251); - Hired a Management Analyst whose responsibilities include tracking separate categories of complaints and allegations (Paragraphs 248-249); conducting assessments of the types of complaints received to identify and assess potential problematic patterns and trends (Paragraph 250); and producing a semi-annual public report on misconduct investigations (Paragraph 251).
+The Management Analyst started work in January 2017. - In order to promote the independence and confidentiality of investigations, MCSO identified the Maricopa County Superior Court East Court Building as a viable location for the PSB off site location.
 This location is separate from other MCSO facilities, is easily accessible to the public, and has sufficient space for personnel to receive members of the public, allowing them to file comments and complaints (Paragraph 198).

-Pursuant to Paragraph 275 of the Second Amended Second Supplemental Injunction/Judgement Order, the Monitor is vested with the authority to supervise and direct all administrative investigations pertaining to Class Remedial Matters (CRM).
-The PSB met with the Monitor Team to determine and establish protocols on how to proceed with the reporting, investigation, and review of CRM investigations (Paragraph 278).
-The PSB Deputy Chief continues to meet weekly with members of the Monitor Team to review and discuss CRM investigations and subsequent discipline in sustained investigations.
+Pursuant to Paragraph 275 of the Second Order, the Monitor is vested with the authority to supervise and direct all administrative investigations pertaining to Class Remedial Matters ("CRMs").
+PSB met with the Monitor to determine and establish protocols on how to proceed with the reporting, investigation, and review of CRM investigations (Paragraph 278).
+The PSB Commander continues to meet weekly with members of the Monitor Team to review and discuss CRM investigations and subsequent discipline in sustained investigations.

-In addition to the PSB's efforts to address misconducts and complaints, the EIU continues to utilize IA Pro and Blue Team to monitor and analyze behavior that may lead to misconduct (see Section IX) and the BIO continues to address Court Order compliance by conducting audits and inspections of employee performance and misconduct; and audits of misconduct investigations (see Section III).
+In addition to PSB's efforts to address misconduct and complaints, EIU continues to utilize IA Pro and Blue Team to monitor and analyze behavior that may lead to misconduct (see Section IX) and the BIO continues to address Court's Order compliance by conducting audits and inspections of employee performance and misconduct; and audits of misconduct investigations (see Section III).